Refugees in Germany: The Jafaars, Angela Merkel and fleeing Syria | DW | 27.08.2020

 "But I just love Nenas '99 Red Balloons," grins the 44-year-old.

-His daughters, who are 11 and 12 years old, dance to Tik Tok and English-language hits.
+His daughters, who are 11 and 12 years old, dance to English-language hits.

 When Mohammad arrived in Germany five years ago, he could not understand any of the lyrics sung by German 1980s pop icon Nena.